rmcnamara101/SCIE3212/README.md

 ```
 python main.py
 ```
-This internally creates a TumorGrowthModel, runs it for a default number of steps, and saves or visualizes the results.
+This internally creates a SCIE3121_MODEL, runs it for a default number of steps, and saves or visualizes the results.

 ---